oracle-livelabs/developer/ai-optimizer/server/server.md

 In this lab, you will:
 * Start the AI Optimizer as an API Server
-* Inspect the configuration parameters
+* Review the configuration parameters
-* Perform an API call to the server
+* Make an API call to the server

 ### Prerequisites

 This lab assumes you have:
 * All previous labs successfully completed

-## Task 1: Start the API Server {#task-1}
+## Task 1: Start the API Server

-Navigate to the *API Server* tab from the left side pane:
+Navigate to the *API Server* tab from the left-hand pane:

 ![Server Configuration](images/api-server-config.png)

-You will see a `Restart Server` button (the one in red).
-This is because an API server starts automatically with the AI Optimizer.
-Now, just perform these steps to edit your API Server and restart it:
+You’ll see a `Restart Server` button (in red).
+This is because the API Server starts automatically with the AI Optimizer.
+Follow the steps below to edit the server configuration and restart it:

-* Modify the API Server Port to be 8001
+* Change the API Server Port to 8001
-* Edit the API Server Key (you can use something like `abcd` or whatever you like)
+* Update the API Server Key (e.g., abcd, or any value you prefer)
-* Click on the *Restart Server* button to restart the API Server with these new parameters you just set
+* Click the Restart Server button to apply the new parameters

-## Task 2: Inspect Server Configuration {#task-2}
+## Task 2: Inspect Server Configuration

-During the startup of the API Server, a `server` client is created and populated with minimal settings.
-The `server` client is the default when calling the API Server outside of the AI Optimizer GUI client.
-To copy your AI Optimizer GUI client settings to the `server` client for use with external application clients, click the "Copy AI Optimizer Settings".
+When the API Server starts, it creates a default `server` client with minimal settings.
+This client is used when calling the API Server externally, outside of the AI Optimizer GUI.

+To copy your current GUI client settings to the server client for external use, click the Copy AI Optimizer Settings button.

 ![Server Settings](images/api-server-settings.png)

-You can review how the `server` client is configured by expanding the `{...}` brackets.
+You can inspect the configuration of the `server` client by expanding the `{...}` brackets.

 ## Task 3: Perform an API call to the server {#task-3}

-Now that the API server is up and running, you are able to perform API calls against it.
+Now that the API Server is running, you can perform API calls against it.

-* Open a terminal window in your chosen IDE
+* Open a terminal window in your preferred IDE

-* Copy and execute this `curl` command inside your terminal window:
+* Copy and run the following curl command in the terminal:

     ```bash
     curl -X POST "http://localhost:8001/v1/chat/completions" \